akutsupis/waterpy/CONTRIBUTING.rst

 Report Bugs
 ~~~~~~~~~~~

-Report bugs to Jeremiah Lant at jlant@usgs.gov or on the issues page of
+Report bugs to Alex Headman at aheadman@usgs.gov or on the issues page of
 the respective online repository where waterpy is hosted.

 If you are reporting a bug, please include: